al-ell/al-ell.github.io/README.md

 ## Features

-The website is comprised of 4 pages ana modal which are extended from a base template.
+The website is comprised of 4 pages and a modal which are extended from a base template.

 * Home page
 * Gallery page